+From: Majority Committee Staff - Chris Marklund, (x 6-7736)

+Subcommittee on Federal Lands

+Markup: H.R.
+2936 (Rep. Bruce Westerman), To expedite under the National prone forested lands, and for other purposes.
+June 22 & 27, 2017; 1324 Longworth HOB

-То: All Subcommittee on Federal Lands Members From: Majority Committee StaffChris Marklund, x 6-7736 Subcommittee on Federal Lands Hearing: Legislative hearing on a Discussion Draft of H.R. ( Rep. Bruce Westerman ), To expedite under the National Environmental Policy Act of 1969 and improve forest management activities on National Forest System lands, on public lands under the jurisdiction of the Bureau of Land Management, and on Tribal lands to return resilience to overgrown, fire-prone forested lands, and for other
+Environmental Policy Act of 1969 and improve forest management activities on National Forest System lands, on public lands under the jurisdiction of the Bureau of Land Management, and on Tribal lands to return resilience to overgrown, fire-

-Discussion Draft of H.R.
-(Rep. Bruce Westerman), "Resilient Federal Forests Act of 2017."
+H.R.
+2936 (Rep. Bruce Westerman), "Resilient Federal Forests Act of 2017"